 After spending a good amount of time in NZ, I am constantly craving slow-roasted lamb.

 Even though I’ve more recently been in tropical areas where guests don’t want heavy foods.
-Recently, I made lamb tacos with Moroccan spices, fresh goat’s feta, an herbed goat yogurt, and loads of fresh cilantro on top freshly made cassava tortillas with fragrant cumin seeds.
+Recently, I made lamb tacos with Moroccan spices, fresh goat’s feta, herbed goat yogurt, and loads of fresh cilantro on top of freshly made cassava tortillas with fragrant cumin seeds.
 They were divine.

 What are your favourite markets to wander through when you pull into a port?

 Chelsea Market and all markets in NYC are amazing, Mercado de Surquillo in Miraflores, Lima or Mercado de San Pedro in Cusco come to mind.

 It truly it doesn’t need to be a huge market to be phenomenal… tiny local fishmongers like Dory Mate’s Seafood in Lunenburg, Nova Scotia was incredibly memorable; the freshest catch and the nicest locals

 Where would you suggest other yacht chefs visit on their next leave?

 Peru- not only because their capital city, Lima, is arguably the new food capital of the world but all regions have specific styles, influence, and use of agricultural terraces creating micro-climates to grow various products.
 They use ancient Andean farming methods that still blow agronomists away today.